Cuau0/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 -NamesF: List of all features

-NamesMean: List of names containing averages
+-NamesMean: List of names containing averages

-NamesStd: List of names containing standard deviation
+-NamesStd: List of names containing standard deviation

-Data_Mean_Std: Data that only have average and standard deviation records
+-Data_Mean_Std: Data that only have average and standard deviation records

-activity_labels: Links the class labels with their activity name
+-activity_labels: Links the class labels with their activity name

+-Data_sort: Ordered data where ordered by activity and subject.
+The average of the records that coincided in the activity and the subject was taken.
+Thus, leaving the average values of all records.